Huxiaowan/HDNet/README.md

+# HDNet: High-resolution Dual-domain Learning  for Spectral Compressive Imaging
-# The source code of the ID2182 paper: HDNet: High-resolution Dual-domain Learning  for Spectral Compressive Imaging
+The source code of the ID2182 paper: HDNet: High-resolution Dual-domain Learning  for Spectral Compressive Imaging

 ## Requirement
 Python=3.5+